Why 2015 Silver Prices Fell Despite Demand

 Meanwhile, lower and lower prices continue to devastate the mining industry tasked with providing supply.
 Inventories are dwindling because crippled mining companies aren't keeping up.
 COMEX gold inventories sit at record lows, with just a few tons of registered bars available for delivery.
 And this year, COMEX silver vaults witnessed the biggest net outflow of stocks since 2009.

-However, none of these fundamentals show up in the spot prices for silver and gold, which have fallen relentlessly and hover near 5-year lows.
+However, none of these fundamentals show up in the spot (Spot contract) prices for silver and gold, which have fallen relentlessly and hover near 5-year lows.
 These low prices would seem to indicate a glut of supply and falling demand.

 So why do prices reflect the opposite of reality?
 The answer is that prices aren't set in the markets for physical metals.
 Instead, prices are set in the futures markets.